What to Do When Your Tattoo Is Scabbing

 How to Care for Your New Tattoo Over the Next Couple of Days

-Once the tattoo artist has finished and wrapped your tattoo, you become fully responsible for the aftercare of your tattoo.
+Once the artist has finished and wrapped your tattoo, you become fully responsible for the aftercare.
 If you take care of it properly, you may never have to deal with a scab.
 Here are some ways that you can make sure you end up happy with your healing process:

-- Talk to your artist about what you need to do to maintain your tattoo.
+- Talk to your artist about what you need to do to heal and maintain your tattoo.
 They know the best healing techniques for their form of tattooing.

 Particles, fluff, and other debris from clothing and bed linen can rub into your new tattoo for the first few days after you get it, often causing infection.
-Your tattoo artist might recommend that you wrap your tattoo when wearing clothes over the tattoo or at night.
+Your artist might recommend that you wrap your tattoo when wearing clothes or at night.
 I was advised to do this for the first three to five nights, and found that my tattoo healed very quickly.

-- Let your tattoo air dry after washing it or showering, gently massaging in your aftercare cream before it gets too dry (to the point where it might crack).
+- Let your skin air-dry after washing it or showering, gently massaging in your aftercare cream before it gets too dry (to the point where it might crack).
 If you must use a towel, gently pat the tattoo, and do not rub it.

 - If scabs have formed, do not apply aftercare cream to them.
 Bacteria will begin growing in the moist scab, possibly resulting in infection.
 Scabs need to dry so they can eventually crumble off.